 Ensure that our regulatory activity is fair, transparent, and accessible to all

-A number of responsibilities make up our regulatory activity, including registration, education and fitness to practise.
 As a provider of a public service, we are required to adhere to the Equality Act 2010 and the associated Public Sector Equality Duty.
 This means that we must continuously demonstrate our consideration to:

 - Eliminate discrimination, harassment and victimisation.